2026 dates filling up! Earlybird rates concluding on July 1, 2026

 Standing on the summit of Mt.
 Kumotori is a geographic and historical milestone—it is the highest point in Tokyo.
 During the Edo Shogunate, this mountain served as a vital frontier boundary, marking the literal edge of the capital’s governance and the start of the untamed interior.

-• The Status: Reaching the 2,017m apex is the definitive "status hike" for anyone wanting to truly experience the scale of the Kanto region.
+• The Status: Reaching the 2,017m apex is the definitive "status hike" for anyone wanting to truly experience an off-the-beaten-path hiking adventure with no crowds or tour buses.

 • The History: You are walking a ridge that once guarded the Shogun’s seat, a high-altitude borderland that has watched over the evolution of Tokyo for centuries.